Home

 Can Cats Eat Popcorn?

-Cats can eat popcorn, although it is not suggested as part of their daily diet.
+Cats can eat popcorn, although experts do not suggest including it as part of their daily diet.
 Plain, air-popped popcorn with no extra salt, butter, or seasonings is safe for cats.
 However, it provides no nutritional benefits to them either.
 Cats are obligate carnivores, which means their diet consists primarily of meat.

-If you do give your cat plain popcorn on occasion, make sure it is unseasoned, and keep an eye out for any signs of gastric trouble.
+If you give your cat plain popcorn sometimes, make sure it is unseasoned.
+Watch for any signs of stomach issues.
 Avoid offering your cat popcorn with any flavorings or additives, since they might be damaging to his health.

 Can Cats Eat Popcorn?